-We allow job seekers to use most of our services for free, including browse job postings and interact with enterprise users.
-We also offer complementary services to job seekers, including VIP resume template, increased resume exposure to enterprise users, candidate competitive analysis and message filtering services.
+We offer services to job seekers, including VIP resume template, increased resume exposure to enterprise users, candidate competitive analysis and message filtering services.

 Our users can also join our engaging and interactive community called Get, which gathers white and gold-collar and blue-collar users who are eager to share their professional experiences and career advice.
 We are committed to providing a platform to solve career development questions and alleviate career confusion.
 Users interact through asking and answering career related questions and exchange their thoughts on different topics.
 We also utilize our big data analytical capabilities to recommend posts that may be more interesting to users.
 Our Get community complements our job hunting and recruitment services by sparking informative career conversations between users, thereby increasing user engagement.